-To enable echo cancellation:
+To enable or disable echo cancellation:

-- 1 In the NBX NetSet Main Menu window, click Device Configuration. - 2 Click the Digital Line Cards tab.

-- 3 From the Select Device Type pull-down list, select T1 Span List. - 4 Click Apply. - 5 Select the span for which you want to set echo cancellation. - 6 Click the Audio Controls button.
-See Figure 117.
+- 1 On the Digital Line Cards tab, select T1 Span List from the Select Device Type drop-down list and click Apply. - 2 Select the span for which you want to set echo cancellation. - 3 Click the Audio Controls button. - 4 Enable the Echo Canceller Enabled check box to turn on echo cancellation.
+Remove the check from the Echo Canceller Enabled check box to turn off echo cancellation - 5 Click OK.

-Figure 117 Audio Controls for a T1 Digital Line Card

-- 7 Enable the Echo Canceller Enabled check box to turn on echo cancellation. - 8 Click OK.